duncantl/CodeAnalysis/Topics/outline.md

 ## Getting Information About Project Structure

 * Projects tend to build up a lot of files/functions over time.
-Even well-documented projects can be difficult to understand and navegate function and file dependencies and relationships.
+Even well-documented projects can be difficult to understand and navigate function and file dependencies and relationships.
   This is especially the case in long-running projects or projects worked on by many people.